Skip to main content

 Key Features

-• Strong focus on transport and optical layer automation
+• Advanced transport and optical automation capabilities

-• Open, standards-based APIs for multi-vendor environments
+• Open, standards-based APIs for interoperability across vendors

-• AI-driven network automation for service assurance
+• AI-driven service assurance with closed-loop automation

 Strengths

-• Advanced orchestration features for multi-vendor networks.
+• Strong orchestration features for multi-vendor, hybrid networks

 Comparison of the Top 5 Solutions